Please ensure Javascript is enabled for purposes of website accessibility

 Background

 In May 2024 we wrote to all residents and business owners in the study area seeking feedback on traffic-related issues in your street and across the suburb.
 We received 190 feedback submissions.
-Members of the community told us about their observations on speeding, traffic volume, parking and other relevant matters.
-You can find out more about what our community told us by viewing our early engagement findings.
+You told us about your observations on speeding, traffic volume, parking and other relevant matters.
+You can find out more about what we heard by viewing our early engagement findings.

 The working group consisted of 12 members of the community, with 4 meetings held to develop the draft LATM scheme.
 With the assistance of the working group, we have developed a draft local area traffic scheme for the suburbs.
 This scheme aims to improve road safety and traffic management for people walking and cycling, and drivers throughout the study area.